All in Cleveland, All in Migraine, All in Hope

 Watching losing teams year after year can be defeated just like losing year after year of having Chronic Migraines.
 I continue to change my lineup and think positively but more often than not a season slips through my fingers.
 This year we had hope.
 I find it ironic that I started my blog a year ago and my fight changed.
 When LeBron came back, things changed.
 LeBron embarrassed me, angered me, and frustrated me in the past.
 All of these feelings I have felt with my disease.
 It’s like, just when we had something going, it left and practically laughed in my face.
 I’ve been there, done that more times than I’d like to remember with my pain.
 But then he came back and I was optimistic, excited, and encouraged.

 Once again, all the things I have felt with blogging, new medications, surgery, and more.
 So the finals came and we got injured.
 They said we couldn’t do it.
 Then another hit and we were down another man.
 Our team battled.
 Just like any good athlete and true sufferer knows, you fight.
-With these changes came strength from the bench that was unexpected.
+With these changes came strength from the bench which was unexpected.
 I have amazed myself at the times I thought I was completely down and found another source of strength to get me through.
 In the game last night, I had hope.
 Hope that the “never” would turn into the “now.”

 The thought of winning a championship that had never been won gave me hope that maybe my battle wouldn’t always be a loss.
 History would be or could be changed.
 Things would be exciting and new and different.
 The hope of something different for Cleveland gave me hope for something different in myself.
 I know it sounds crazy, but seeing something many thought impossible become possible is inspiring.
 Until the last second of the game, those boys fought.
 They were down but they were not out and never gave up.